hcs-t4sg/f24-eng-st-judes/README.md

 For reference, a full summary of our key features and methods can be found in our [Midpoint](https://docs.google.com/presentation/d/1AP4NmQQlVEgihZhwihh5qDjf50fEecxssAKANuMRVBA/edit?usp=sharing) and [Final](https://docs.google.com/presentation/d/1r0JZJco-kXUPgAh32-N4EHrFfciWJEMUbeBc9vetMWg/edit?usp=sharing) presentations.

+We'd like to note that we have formatted this repository in terms of jupyter notebooks, rather than python files, to make the workstream with our models easier to understand.
+Please reach out if any of the files are confusing or difficult to work with!

 ### Preprocessing
 - Ensured completeness and correctness of metadata
 - Created a sample dataset of well-documented images for training and evaluation